What is a Straw Purchase?

 - You cannot buy a firearm for a person so that their name is not listed as a purchaser or possessor for a certain make and model of a gun.

 A Straw Purchase is a Serious Crime

-Under 18 U.S. Code § 922, a straw purchase is considered to be a very serious criminal offense.
-The bottom line: It is a serious crime to make false oral or written statements when attempting to acquire a firearm from a licensed dealer.
-If you attempt to deceive the seller or the government, you could end up in trouble.
+Under 18 U.S. Code § 922, a straw purchase is considered a serious criminal offense.
+Making false oral or written statements when attempting to acquire a firearm from a licensed dealer is a serious crime.
+You could get in trouble if you attempt to deceive the seller or the government.

 Recent Developments: Supreme Court Grants Broad Powers to Combat Straw Purchases

 In 2014, the United States Supreme Court heard the case of Abramski v.
 United States.
 This was one of the most important cases involving the alleged straw purchase rules that have been decided in recent years.
 The petitioner, Abramski, was a former police officer.

 His uncle, who had the legal right to purchase firearms, gave Mr. Abramski money to buy a gun for him.
 The purported reason for this was that Mr. Abramski’s status as an ex-law enforcement officer allowed him to obtain a discount on the purchase.
 On his Firearms Transaction Record, Mr. Abramski falsely reported that he was purchasing the weapon for himself.
 Even though his uncle had the legal right to buy this weapon, the Supreme Court ruled that this still qualified as an illegal straw purchase.
 The Supreme Court affirmed that the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has broad authority when regulating straw purchases.